jsvenson/swl-notes/Secret World Notes.md

 ## Tier 4/4

 Ignore the map, which says the Halls of Lost Records is at the bottom of the zone.
-The Hall of Lost Records is at (371, 256), just south of Nefertari.
+The Halls of Lost Records is at (371, 256), just south of Nefertari.

 -----